-While this handbook provides comprehensive information for the treatment of ACS data, it also includes a brief discussion of the capabilities and design of the ACS and describes the basic instrument operations (Chapter 1).
+While the present handbook provides comprehensive information for the treatment of ACS data, it also includes a brief discussion of the capabilities and design of the ACS and describes the basic instrument operations (Chapter 1).
 For a detailed discussion of the instrument and detectors, the reader is referred to the ACS Instrument Handbook.
 One important concern for users will be the large volume of ACS data compared to other instruments on-board the HST.
 This subject is addressed in Chapter 2, with a discussion of the ACS file structure.
+Chapter 3 gives a detailed description of the ACS calibration pipeline software, the ACS reference files, and instructions for manually recalibrating data.
+Given the large field of view of the ACS, and hence the importance of geometric distortion, Chapter 4 is devoted to a thorough discussion of the ACS distortion.
+A new Python package (PyDrizzle) has been added to the calibration pipeline for correcting distortion in ACS images and for drizzling multiple dithered images.
+We also recommend using the new MultiDrizzle software for users who wish to improve or fine-tune the drizzling process, choosing parameters specific to their scientific goals.